UCB-INFO-BACKEND-WEBARCH/group-project-sp23-april-yyt/README.md

 ## Project Proposal - Group 3
 #### Team Name: FinGuru - Personal Finance Assistant API
-#### Members: Bennett Colin, Yuwei Quan, Yixuan Tao, Yutong Yang
+#### Members: April Yang, Bennett Cohen, Yuwei Quan, Yixuan Tao

 ### I. Project Idea
-Create a personal finance assistant API that provides users with personalized financial advice and budgeting tools based on their income, expenses, and investment goals.
-The API will integrate with popular shopping apps like Amazon to allow users to track their spending and set budget limits.
+Create a personal finance assistant that provides users with personalized financial advice and budgeting tools based on their income, expenses, and investment goals.
+We used ChatGPT API to get smart financial advice based on analysis of user's financial data and expense history.
-The backend infrastructure will be built using Python Flask, ensuring a lightweight and scalable framework for seamless API integration.
+The backend infrastructure is built using Python Flask, ensuring a lightweight and scalable framework for seamless API integration.
 Docker will be employed to containerize the application, allowing for easy deployment and management across various environments.
-To handle time-consuming tasks efficiently, we will utilize asynchronous task queues with Celery, enabling the processing of multiple user requests concurrently without hindering the application's performance.
+To handle time-consuming tasks efficiently, we will utilize asynchronous task queues with Celery, enabling the processing of multiple user requests concurrently without hindering the application's performance, also enabling users to check the status of the tasks.

 ### II.
 What APIs We Plan to Use